gkmohit/datt1939/README.md

 My code for datt1939 assignment two.
+Its a simple story.

 The mockups can be opened in Sketch.